Valence quark distribution of the pion inside a medium with finite baryon density: A Nambu--Jona-Lasinio model approach: Results and discussion

 The EMFF gives information about the structure of the bound state system.
 The physical process that is associated with the EMFF of the pion is $\pi(P)+\gamma^{\ast}(\Delta)\rightarrow \pi(P^{\prime})$.
 The electromagnetic form factors can be obtained from the GPD $H$ by integrating over the longitudinal momentum fraction at zero skewness.
 For the pion, the chirally even GPD is given by, \be H(x,\xi,t)=\frac{1}{2}\int \frac{dz^{-}}{4\pi}e^{ixP^{+}z^{-}/2} \bra{\Pi(P^{\prime},\lambda^{\prime})}\bar{\vartheta}_{u}(0)\gamma^{+}\vartheta_{u}(z)\ket{\Pi(P,\lambda)}\vert_{z^{+}={\bf z}_{\perp}=0}, \ee where momentum transfer $\Delta=P^{\prime}-P$ $(t\equiv\Delta^{2}\equiv -Q^{2})$ and skewness $\xi=-\frac{\Delta^{+}}{2P^{+}}$.
 We evaluate the form factor in terms of the GPD at $\xi=0$ as,

 Fig.~\eqref{fig2}(a) represents the variation of the EMFFs $F(Q^{2})$ at different baryon densities upto $\rho_{B}/\rho_{0}=1$.
 The variation of the scaled EMFFs $Q^{2}F(Q^{2})$ for the same values of baryon densities has also been shown in Fig.~\eqref{fig2}(b).
 This essentially magnifies the difference between different baryon density curves for $Q^{2}>1$ GeV$^{2}$.
 Next in Fig.~\eqref{fig2}(c), we compare our results with the available vacuum experimental data~\cite{NA7:1986vav,JeffersonLabFpi:2007vir,JeffersonLabFpi-2:2006ysh,JeffersonLabFpi:2000nlc,Dally:1982zk} and with lattice calculations~\cite{QCDSFUKQCD:2006gmg,Ding:2024lfj} in Fig.~\eqref{fig2}(d) and (e).
 The same is shown in Fig.~\eqref{fig3}, albeit with larger values of baryon density (up to $4\rho_{0}$).
 We see a consistent suppression of in-medium EMFFs (across the momentum scale $Q^{2}\approx0-10$ GeV$^{2}$) as compared to vacuum EMFF derived within our hybrid LCQM-NJL approach.
 To end the discussion on the EMFFs, we show the important quantity charge radii in Fig.~\eqref{fig3}(f), which is defined with the help of EMFF as

-We observe that the charge radii increase rapidly with increasing baryon density and slowly saturate around 0.5 fm as $\rho_{B}>3\rho_{0}$.
+We observe that the charge radii increase rapidly with increasing baryon density and slowly saturate around 0.6 fm as $\rho_{B}>3\rho_{0}$.